Pennsylvania responds to Supreme Court ruling on remote sales tax

 This economic nexus provision doesn’t apply to marketplace sellers for whom marketplace facilitators collect and remit tax on all sales.

 Economic nexus in Pennsylvania takes effect July 1, 2019.

 Non-collecting seller use tax notice and reporting: still an option for some sellers

-All businesses with economic nexus in Pennsylvania (i.e., more than $100,000 in taxable sales in the Commonwealth in the previous 12 months) must collect and remit Pennsylvania sales tax starting July 1, 2019.
+All businesses with economic nexus in Pennsylvania (i.e., more than $100,000 in taxable sales in the Commonwealth in the previous calendar year) must collect and remit Pennsylvania sales tax starting July 1, 2019.
 But that doesn’t mean all businesses that don’t have economic nexus are necessarily off the hook.